fecgov/fec-pattern-library/components/02-components/filters/07-search/03-free-text-only/README.md

+## When to use
-Use this type of filter when the search field can only accept free text keywords.
+- When the search field can only accept free text keywords